MaciekBielski/cLabs/README.md

     virtual void fun() = 0;

-- virtual functions with no body,
+- abstract function = virtual functions with no body,
 - class with abstract function becomes abstract - cannot be instantiated,
 - derived class is forced to define a body for this function or it will become abstract as well,
+- should contain virtual destructor

 ### Interface classes
-- no specific name
+- no specific name for this type of classes
 - contains only abstract functions and no members
+- should contain virtual destructor

-### Virtual classes - avoid doubled ancestor
+### Virtually inherited classes - avoid doubled ancestor
 Copes with the "diamond problem", when grandparent class copied twice in a child type and the child object will instantiate two grandparent objects.
 USUALLY this is not desired.
 Solution: